Sport and Exercise Science

 Sheffield Hallam University

-This programme will be collaborative in design, development and delivery – working with faculty from UCEN Manchester and Ahead in Sport – to increase the capacity and expertise in all modules and skill pathways across the overall programme.
+This programme is collaborative in design, development and delivery – working with faculty from UCEN Manchester and Ahead in Sport – to provide an outstanding student experience in all modules and skill pathways across the overall programme.

 • If no level 3 qualification, then applicants would need professional qualifications e.g UEFA B or A or to be considered via APL for prior experience